 80 St. Stephen's Green

-If you're sending documents by registered post, include a brief covering letter giving:
+You should submit documents by registered post and include a brief covering letter giving:

 - your name

 - the name of the country the document(s) are for use in

 Each Apostille/Authentication stamp is €40, with the exception of documents directly relating to the export of goods, which are €10 each.

 Adoption Dossiers are €100 for the original pack, regardless of the number of labels required.
 Additional documents relating to this original pack are free of charge.

 Post Placement Reports are €40 for each report (usually up to four post placement reports)

 You can pay by:

 Bank draft (drawn on a bank in Ireland and payable to the 'Department of Foreign Affairs and Trade')

 Irish Postal order (payable to the 'Department of Foreign Affairs and Trade')